This Quality Adaptive Clothing Helps Older Adults Get Dressed Easily

 At ElWell, we’re big fans of The Able Label.
 This UK-based company was started by Katie Ellis who, like us, was inspired by her grandparent to start her company.
 Katie’s grandmother had Parkinson’s disease, and getting dressed was difficult.

-The Able Label uses quality fabrics, discreety adaptive clothing designs and innovative fastenings to help men and women with limited movement, cognitive decline, or restricted finger dexterity stay independent.
+The Able Label uses quality fabrics, discreety adaptive clothing designs and innovative fastenings to help seniors with limited movement, cognitive decline, or restricted finger dexterity stay independent.
 Plus they offer VAT exemption.

 Stylish Adaptive Clothing For Women